-Originally the milk was put in a China mug before the tea, which is made with boiling water.
+Originally the milk was put in a China mug before the tea, which is made with boiling water (not microwave).
 This was to prevent the hot tea from shattering the mug, however, nowadays, it doesn’t matter as much which goes in first.
 Although some people believe that it does make a difference to the taste depending on which is poured into the mug first.

 The British are strongly against powdered forms of tea.
 They tolerate tea bags, but the ideal cup of tea is made from loose leaf tea.
 They also insist that it must be made with boiled water from the kettle, and not heated up in the microwave.
 The perfect accompaniment to a cup of tea is a digestive biscuit, which is dunked into the tea

 Black tea is the only “real cup of tea” in the UK, which comes from the camellia sinensis plant.
 When someone offers a cup of tea, the assumption is that it is black tea.
 If you want herbal tea you need to explicitly ask for that.

 There are actually 1,500 different kinds of tea in Britain!
 These include Ceylon, Assam, Darjeeling Orange Pekoe, and Lapsang Souchong to name just a few.

 The neighboring countries can’t live without tea, but is their breakfast tea the same?
-Tea culture around the world dictates that the tea is different in both nations.
+Tea culture around the world dictates that tea is different in both nations.

 When Ireland stopped getting its tea from the UK, it looked to India and Sri Lanka.
 By mixing Indian Assam tea, and Ceylon tea from Sri Lanka, Irish breakfast tea was born.
 Irish breakfast tea is robust and has a malty flavor thanks to the Assam leaves.